 In rare cases, like blackjack tournaments, insurance might help preserve your position if losing your hand would knock you out of contention.

 Let’s say you’re in the final hand of a tournament.
 You’re ahead by a narrow margin.
-Taking insurance would lock in a win or keep you in the game even if the dealer has blackjack.
+Taking blackjack insurance would lock in a win or keep you in the game even if the dealer has blackjack.

-When Not to Take Blackjack Insurance
+When Not to Take A Blackjack Insurance Bet

-Most of the time, insurance is a bad bet, particularly for casual players.
+Most of the time, blackjack insurance bet is a bad bet, particularly for casual players.
 The odds simply don’t justify the payout.
-The house edge makes it a long-term drain on your bankroll.
+The house edge makes it a long-term drain on your bankroll.Here are three clear-cut situations when you should skip the insurance blackjack option:

 ❌ 1.
 You’re Not Counting Cards

 Let’s use this example: The dealer shows an Ace.
 You’re playing for fun and have no clue how many 10s remain.
-You take insurance, and you lose it 70% of the time.
+You take blackjack insurance, and you lose it 70% of the time.
 Why bother?

 ❌ 2.
 You Have a Strong Hand